 ALCOHOL AND YOUR HEALTH

 Alcohol, produced from the fermentation of fruits, cereals and vegetables is a substance that can be enjoyed as part of a healthily diet and lifestyle for most adults.
 It is all a matter of dose.
 One of the chemicals produced during the breakdown of alcohol in our bodies is acetaldehyde, this is toxic, and if we drink too much, especially over a prolonged period of time, there no doubt, that excess drinking contributes to many illnesses and diseases such as cirrhosis, hemorrhagic stroke and some cancers, particularly of the upper digestive tract, colon and breast.
 Alcohol has always been recognised as a double-edged sword, offering pleasure and relaxation when drunk in moderation with friends, but leading to social and health problems if drunk regularly to excess.
-This is why we have responsible daily drinking guidelines - try and stick to the recommended 2-3 units for women and 3-4 for men.
+This is why we have low risk weekly drinking guidelines - try and stick to the 14 units or less, spread over a number of days , for both men and women.
 You will find disease specific information via the menu bar to your right.

 What happens to alcohol in our bodies?

 Alcohol is absorbed into your body through the stomach and small intestines.
 Food slows down the rate of absorption - that’s why alcohol affects you more quickly when taken on an empty stomach.
 An enzyme in our stomachs, known as alcohol dehydrogenase (ADH), is key in breaking down alcohol - women’s stomachs contain about 60% as much alcohol dehydrogenase as do men’s, which is one reason why women’s daily drinking guidelines are lower.
 Alcohol travels through the intestines to the liver and then on to the heart, brain, muscles and other tissues.
 This happens very quickly - within a few minutes.
 Usually, though not always, this has a pleasant effect.